|Hear no Engine,See no Engine,|

 Sculling oars (particularly Asian types (yuloh, ryo, etc.) are effective, leave the cockpit relatively uncluttered and can be let go of without shipping (for sail-handling, say).
 Plus, they work well in tight (narrow) waters.

 Poling -- In shallow waters, the mighty pole can be used for propulsion, to force a tack, and even - with the fat end out - as an oar to supplement the main set.
+It can double as a mast for the tender.
 With a soft cover for the tip, it can fend off the fancyboats.
 With other, sleeved and fixed accessories, it could be a bladed oar, pike pole, crab rake, net, or ???

 Kedging -- This is using anchors like hands to grab the bottom, and their rode like arms to pull us along.